plkinon/metis/README.md

 ## Acknowledgements

-Metis was mainly initialised by Philipp L. Kinon during his master thesis at the [_Institute of Mechanics (IFM)_](https://www.ifm.kit.edu/english/index.php) at [_Karlsruhe Institute of Technology (KIT)_](https://www.kit.edu/english/), Germany.
+Metis was mainly initialised by Philipp L. Kinon during their master thesis at the [_Institute of Mechanics (IFM)_](https://www.ifm.kit.edu/english/index.php) at [_Karlsruhe Institute of Technology (KIT)_](https://www.kit.edu/english/), Germany.
 This project would not have been possible without the support of others:

 **Academic Supervisors:**